JarFraud/FraudDetection/README.md

 - Yang Bao, Bin Ke, Bin Li, Julia Yu, and Jie Zhang.
 Detecting Accounting Fraud in Publicly Traded U.S. Firms Using a Machine Learning Approach.
 Journal of Accounting Research, Accepted.

-### Data Description Sheet for the paper “Detecting Accounting Fraud in Publicly Traded U.S. Firms: A New Perspective and a New Method” by Yang Bao, Bin Ke, Bin Li, Y. Julia Yu, and Jie Zhang (November 2019)
+### Data Description Sheet for the paper "Detecting Accounting Fraud in Publicly Traded U.S. Firms Using a Machine Learning Approach" by Yang Bao, Bin Ke, Bin Li, Y. Julia Yu, and Jie Zhang (November 2019)

 *1. A description of which author(s) handled the data and conducted the analyses.*